-Although a very viforous and resistant species, the use of All-in-One rose feed, insecticide, fungicide, and miticide products help protect against common pests and diseases.
+Although a very vigorous and resistant species, the use of an all-in-one rose feed, insecticide, fungicide, and miticide products help protect against common pests and diseases.

-Powder mildew is a fungus that commonly affect the Iceberg rose during the late winter and early spring.
+Powdery mildew is a fungus that commonly affects the Iceberg Rose during the late Winter and early Spring.
 Proper irrigation management, prune to reduce density and allow for more air flow if needed, and apply organic fungicides such as Bordeaux, Liqui-cop, and Neem oil.

 USDA Hardiness Zones: 4-9

 Soil and Planting: Plant in soil that drains well.
 Dig a hole that is as deep as the tree’s roots and at least twice as wide.

 Place the tree in the hole and backfill around the plant’s roots with a mixture of the native soil and high-quality planting mix that has washed sand and organic fertilizer.

 Create a basin around the roots drip zone so that water collects.
 Water deeply until the roots and nearby soil is saturated and reaches field capacity.